By Danielle, contributing writer

 - Graph out your harvest per plant (or, graph out which veggies your family members like best!).

 - Teach your children how to can or freeze produce.
-This can be an educational lesson on how people preserved food before electricity.
+This can be an educational lesson on how people preserved food before electricity as well as an important option today.

-- Save bark and leaves for crayon rubbings.
+- Save bark and leaves for crayon rubbings or texture paintings.

 - Visit a local farm and volunteer to do farm chores for the day (or semester!).